Sheldenburg/resume/README.md

 # Slickoverflow Theme for Jsonresume

 > A variation of jsonresume-theme-stackoverflow. - I use this repo to generate my own resume :-) html and pdf versions are both available upon request.
 I have put my raw Json file here.
-You can support the original author on Json Resume (https://jsonresume.org/)
+This repo is forked from [jsonresume-theme-slickoverflow](https://github.com/adavila0703/jsonresume-theme-slickoverflow).
+Please visit the website if you need more information about [Json Resume](https://jsonresume.org/).

+Tip: the original repo will export resume in letter size.
+If you need A4 pdf, please add the code below in index.js.

+    module.exports = {
+	render: render,
+	pdfRenderOptions: {
+		format: 'A4',
+		// mediaType: 'print',
+		pdfViewport: { width: 1920, height: 1280 },
+		margin: {
+			top: '0.4in',
+			bottom: '0.4in',
+			left: '0.4in',
+			right: '0.4in',
+		},
+	},
+	};

 ## Demo

 ![](resume.jpg)